TikTok sues Biden administration to block new law that could lead to U.S. ban

 Montana became the first state to prohibit the app last year, but a federal judge blocked the measure in part because of First Amendment concerns.

-But even amid those fears, a number of political figures have their own accounts, including Mr. Biden's presidential campaign and members of Congress.
-TikTok pointed to the use of the app from supporters of the ban in its petition and said it "undermines the claim that the platform poses an actual threat to Americans."
+But even amid those fears, several political figures have their own accounts, including Mr. Biden's presidential campaign and members of Congress.
+TikTok pointed to the use of the app by supporters of the ban in its petition and said it "undermines the claim that the platform poses an actual threat to Americans."

 Caitlin Yilek and Kaia Hubbard contributed to this report.